NAL

 High School Participation:

-• High school soccer is permitted by Primary Players
+• High school soccer is permitted for all Players

 Rosters